By: Martin Grunburg

 I wrote this article (see the end) previously touching on the benefits of using an old-fashioned 4 minute, sand-timer.

 TIP: When starting out, be sure to set the bar low— very low.
 Establish your first a period of focus/productivity for something like 20 minutes or less.
 Then, celebrate with a brief five-minute break, and go at it again!

 7) Plan for Rest and Recovery

 Extended periods of focus, by nature, will deplete your energy reserves.
 What’s interesting is that as the focus habit is strengthened and periods of intense focus increase, energy depletion doesn’t seem to increase proportionally.
 Rather, it appears that the focus habit itself becomes more efficient and less draining.

-By creating The Habit Factor® (app/methodology) to solve my own focus problem, a great, unexpected benefit emerged: As my focus habit strengthened, my most-important goals (like writing a book or two) were realized more quickly!
+By creating The Habit Factor® (app/methodology) to solve my own focus problem, a great, unexpected benefit emerged: As my focus habit strengthened, my most-important goals (like writing a book or two or three) were realized more quickly!